top of page

 • Blurred vision

-Happens when blood sugar rises too high, often due to illness, missed insulin, or eating too much sugar.
+Happens when blood sugar rises too high, often due to illness, missed insulin, or consuming excess sugar.

 • Frequent urination